ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ### Variables

-To annotate variablesat the time of assignment, place a colon (`:`) after the variable name, followed by the type, and then the assignment:
+To annotate variables at the time of assignment, place a colon (`:`) after the variable name, followed by the type, and then the assignment:

 ```python
 # example_2.py